nhsconnect/FHIR-ePMA-Implementation/pages/develop/develop_medication.md

 - WW is the week in the month (can very from 0 to 5)
 - R is the number of releases in that week (usually zero, but could be more).

-A dm+d FHIR terminology server therefore may return two codes for a given medication.
+The FHIR Medication Resource Server, or any equivalent FHIR server, therefore may return two codes for a given medication.
 For example;

 <script src="https://gist.github.com/RobertGoochUK/f1c91565d53e94b53a1d27f23c8db5eb.js"></script>